anandu06dev/ng4StarterKit/README.md

 # Angular strategies

-Angular serves up design strategies such as modules, services, entities, controllers which helps to support principles of Domain-Driven Design.
+Angular's design strategies such as modules, services, entities, controllers etc. helps us to support principles of Domain-Driven Design.

 ## Modules

-It is important to maintain a clear module composition and modularize code into reusable blocks.
-The application may contain multiple modules of different types, that is, the entry point is the root module.
-While feature modules encapsulate blocks of code that is not intended to be used outside that module, makes **feature modules** a good candidate for the **bounded context** pattern. **Shared modules** contain the most commonly used code to be reused.
+It's important to maintain a clear module composition and modularize code into reusable blocks.
+A common practices in organising Angular applications is to sperate modules in three different types (1) core-,  (2) feature- and (3) shared  modules.
+The **core module** shares it's generic content application wide as singletons.
+While **feature modules** encapsulate blocks of code that is not intended to be used outside that module, makes **feature modules** a good candidate for the **bounded context** pattern. **Shared modules** contain the most commonly used code to be reused.
 The root module may have an unlimited amount of feature modules.
-The **core module** shares its content application wide as singletons.
+That is, the entry point is the **root module**.

-Angular's module system allows us to pack a feature driven domain mesh into distribution context.
+Angular's module system allows us to pack our domain mesh into a feature-driven distribution context.

 **» Module Organisation**<br/>